Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Take time to recognize these significant achievements.

 Enter a search request and press enter.
 Press Esc or the X to close.

 Dr. Marc B. Taub is currently Chief of Vision Therapy and Rehabilitation Services and an Associate Professor at Southern College of Optometry in Memphis, TN.
 He teaches vision therapy and is currently active in clinical research.
-He is also the supervisor for the Pediatric and Vision Therapy Residency.
+He is also a supervisor for the Pediatric and Vision Therapy Residency.

 Dr. Mary Bartuccio was appointed Assistant Professor at Southern College of Optometry and is currently evaluating and managing patients in the Eye Center in the Pediatric, Teen and Vision Therapy and Rehabilitation clinics.

 Dr. Marie Bodack Dr. Bodack has lectured nationally and internationally on a variety of pediatric topics.
 She currently serves as the Chief of the Pediatric Primary Care Department.

 Dr. Janette Dumas is an Assistant Professor at Southern College of Optometry.
 She provides patient care as an attending optometrist at The Eye Center in Pediatric Primary Care and Vision Therapy.
 In the didactic setting, she teaches Optometry Theory and Methods IV and involved with laboratories in pediatrics, vision therapy, strabismus, and amblyopia.
 Dr. Dumas earned her Doctor of Optometry degree in 2003 at the University of Missouri-Saint Louis.
 She then completed the Pediatric Residency at Southern College of Optometry.
 She has served as an investigator on multi-center research studies on amblyopia and on the correction of hyperopia in children.